 • Advocating for policies that support robust public media.

 Public media, through its community-based programming and services, continues to be a unifying force in Texas culture, a lens through which we can view and understand our diverse nation and world.
-In 2015 — for the twelfth consecutive year — the Roper Media poll shows that Americans view PBS stations as the most trusted organizations among all nationally known institutions.
+In 2020 — for the 17th consecutive year — the Roper Media poll shows that Americans view PBS stations as the most trusted organizations among all nationally known institutions.

 Every month over half of all Americans use public media.
 Public television has a monthly broadcast audience of 121.9 million people.
 Texas PBS stations reach more than 90 percent of Texans and potentially 25 million viewers, including multicultural and rural communities, families, kids, teachers and engaged Texans.
 (Source: Nielsen NTINPower October 2014 Total Day 6a-6a Reach US Persons 2+)